Min-Pyae/Min-Pyae/README.md

 [![Gmail Badge](https://img.shields.io/badge/-Gmail-d14836?style=flat-square&logo=Gmail&logoColor=white&link=mailto:chrismin.dev@gmail.com)](mailto:chrismin.dev@gmail.com)

 ### 🧑🏻‍💻 About Me
-I'm a freshly graduated iOS Engineer with a passion for creating intuitive and impactful iOS mobile applications.<br/><br/>
+I'm a freshly graduated Software Engineer with a passion for creating intuitive and impactful mobile applications and websites.<br/><br/>
-With a solid foundation in Swift and a keen interest in exploring SwiftUI for building responsive UIs, I have dedicated myself to mastering the art of iOS development.<br/><br/>
+With a strong foundation in native iOS development, Flutter, and web technologies including React, Node.js and software architecture, I have dedicated myself to mastering the art of software development.<br/><br/>

 ### ⚙️ Some Languages and Tools I use
 <p align="left">